GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 gHacks were designed to be hosted as an in-person or virtual event.
 While most details of ***how*** to hack were covered earlier in this document, we wanted to share some tips and lessons learned for improving the virtual experience based on previous gHacks events that have been hosted.

 - Require attendees to keep an open mic and use cameras as often as possible.
 Noisy pets, kids, or spouses.
 It's all fine in the spirit of keeping remote attendees engaged and feeling as though they are together.
-Just remember to mute the toilet flushes!
 - If a coach observes an individual on mute for long periods of time or not speaking up as the team hacks, the coach should reach out in a private chat to ask the person if they need help.
 The goal is to keep the person engaged in the hack and away from their email, phone, social media, etc.
-- If bandwidth is tight for an attendee, they can turn off their camera as well as the ***incoming*** video stream from other participants.
 - Coaches should never turn their cameras off so that attendees know they are available, especially during any lectures or re-caps
 - Stand-ups really need to be stand ups.
 Encourage attendees to take a break from their screen and headsets and walk around.
 Sitting at a desk for long periods is not healthy.

 Remote attendees may be spread across timezones.
 There are multiple related learnings here:

 - Attendees should be in a similar timezone region (+/- 3 hours) to optimize scheduling and collaboration.
 - Coaches should also be in the same timezone region.
 However, coaches can adjust their schedule to support remote attendees in a different region if needed.
-For example, a North American coach can agree to wake up early (4am) to support a virtual event scheduled for the European region.
+For example, an east coast North American coach can agree to wake up early (4am) to support a virtual event scheduled for the European region.
 - Balance kick-off and end times across a time zone region with an early start for the western-most time zone and a later end time for the eastern-most time zone.
 For example, if hosting an event for North American attendees, start at 7am Pacific/10am Eastern.
 End at 6pm Eastern/3pm Pacific.
 - When forming teams, encourage folks to group by time zone.
 This allows the members of each team to take the same lunch or dinner break together.
 - For a multi-day hack, after a shared kick-off meeting on day 1, coaches can designate the hours they will be available on the subsequent days.
 The teams can then decide to start earlier/finish later if all members are in the same time zone.
 For example, coaches can be available 10am-6pm Eastern.
 A team in the eastern time zone can start 9am and finish at 4pm.
 The team in the western time zone can work the same hours in their own time zone, resulting in them working the last hour without a coach.